This content has been machine translated dynamically.

 The performance of your website or application depends on how well you optimize the delivery of the most frequently requested content.
 Techniques such as caching and compression help accelerate the delivery of services to clients, but you need to be able to identify the resources that are requested most frequently, and then cache or compress those resources.
 You can identify the most frequently used resources by aggregating real-time statistics about website or application traffic.
 Statistics such as how frequently a resource is accessed relative to other resources and how much bandwidth is consumed by those resources help you determine whether those resources need to be cached or compressed to improve server performance and network utilization.
 Statistics such as response times and the number of concurrent connections to the application help you determine whether you must enhance server-side resources.

-When configuring the action analytics feature, you specify the request attributes for which you want to collect statistical data, for example, URLs and HTTP methods by configuring default syntax expressions in an entity called a selector.
+When configuring the action analytics feature, you specify the request attributes for which you want to collect statistical data, for example, URLs and HTTP methods by configuring Advanced policy expressions in an entity called a selector.
 Then, you configure an identifier to configure settings such as the sampling interval and sample count.
 You also configure a policy that enables the appliance to evaluate traffic as specified by the selector-identifier pair.
 Finally, you bind the policy to a bind point to begin collecting statistics.

 The appliance also provides you with a set of built-in selectors, identifiers, and responder policies that you can use to get started with the feature.